sproof/docs/docs/js-sproof-client.rst

 -------

 If you are having issues, please let us know.
-We have a mailing list located at: team@sproof.it
+We have a mailing list located at: team@sproof.io

 License
 -------